Precise Time Delay Measurement and Compensation for Tightly Coupled Underwater SINS/piUSBL Navigation: Introduction

 The rest of this paper is organized as follows: Section \ref{sec:system_architecture} introduces the architecture of the proposed tightly coupled integrated navigation system with time synchronization.
-Section \ref{sec:Methodology} presents the methodology, including the integrated navigation strategy utilizing precise time delay measurements and the SINS/piUSBL/depth gauge tightly coupled integrated navigation algorithm.
+Section \ref{sec:Methodology} presents the methodology, including the integrated navigation strategy utilizing precise time delay measurements, the SINS/piUSBL/depth gauge tightly coupled integrated navigation algorithm, and the observability analysis.
 Section \ref{sec:simulation_and_field_experiments} describes the simulation and field experiments conducted to validate the proposed approach.
 Finally, Section \ref{sec:conclusion} concludes the paper.